Learn how to make the EASIEST 4th of July wreath using Duck Tape! It’s so simple that even a kid can do it.

 I realized very quickly that I had a craft supply sitting around in just the right colors and patterns – a supply that was waterproof by nature.
 That supply is Duck Tape.

 I’m completely obsessed with Duck Tape because it’s so easy to use, and this red, white, and blue wreath is one of the most fun things we’ve put together in a long time.
+This is a perfect Fourth of July craft for kids or adults.

 Fourth of July Wreath